johannes-mueller/lumio/README.md

 This is a bad weather afternoon hack during that I did last November to decorate [our Esperanto assembly](https://events.ccc.de/congress/2023/hub/en/assembly/esperanto/) at the [37c3](https://events.ccc.de/congress/2023/infos/startpage.html).
-Since many that came across asked for it, I publish the source code.
+Since many that came across asked for it, I've published the source code.
 It's now by no means documented.
 I'm not sure if I am going to change that.  :)

 So just some basic stuff …